Skip to main content

 • Chew your food well: Digestion starts in the mouth.
 Undigested food ferments in the stomach, creates gas pressure, and pushes acid upward.

 • The 3-hour rule: Gravity is your friend.
-Try not to lie down within 3 hours of eating, especially before bed.
+Try not to lie down within 3 hours of eating, particularly before bed.

 Guidance from the Clinic